t0mll0yd/dazn-node-js-coding-challenge/README.md

 NB: The endpoint requires basic auth to access and uses the following credentials: `username:password ` (super secure!).
 Without this the endpoint will respond with a `401 UNAUTHORIZED`.

-### Pipeline And Hosting
+### Pipeline And Deployment

 There is a simple build pipeline set up for this project on Circle CI.
-This runs all tests and linting, and publishes the latest code as an image to ECR (Amazon's Elastic Container Registry).
-This is then hosted on ECS (Amazon's Elastic Container Service) which is available at the following URL:
+This runs all tests and linting, and publishes the latest code from master as a Docker image to ECR (Amazon's Elastic Container Registry).
+This is then deployed to ECS (Amazon's Elastic Container Service) which is available at the following URL:

 http://ec2co-ecsel-1bd8m940aolpz-1729440468.us-east-2.elb.amazonaws.com:3000

-Containerising the application and hosting on ECS allows for easy scalability (both manual and automatic) which can be added through the ECS dashboard.
+Containerising the application and hosting on ECS allows for easy scalability (both manual and automatic) which can be implemented through the ECS dashboard.

 ### Running the app